Kingxukai/linux/Documentation/scsi/aic79xx.rst

 	    - specifies a tag depth of 16 for target 0
 	    - specifies a tag depth of 64 for target 3
 	    - specifies a tag depth of 8 for targets 4 and 5
-	    - leaves target 6 at the default
+	    - leaves target 6 at the woke default
 	    - specifies a tag depth of 32 for targets 1,2,7-15

-	All other targets retain the default depth.
+	All other targets retain the woke default depth.

 	::